aditya-sahu/aditya-sahu/README.md

 > hiya, I'm Addy! ✨
 >
 > I design and develop microservices in high-quality, secure code 💻 to help companies quickly ⏩ deliver and scale ⏫ products to improve overall users' experience (😄🧘 is how the customers feel after using my products).
 > I specialize in problem-solving 💡, scripting and automation and am accustomed to DevOps side tactics, techniques and frameworks.
-But when I'm not doing all of that, you can find me reading system design 📚, grinding leetcode 🔥, or at dev conferences/meet-ups.
+But when I'm not doing all of that, you can find me contributing to open source, reading system design 📚, grinding leetcode 🔥, or at dev conferences/meet-ups.
+>
+> See my LibreOffice contributions [here](https://gerrit.libreoffice.org/q/owner:adityasahu1511@gmail.com).
 >
 > If you enjoy reading about my work, please reach out and connect!
 If you're on the East Coast, we can chat over coffee ☕♨️.
 > <div display="flex">